-Bruern Abbey Senior School fully recognises its responsibilities for Child Protection.
+Bruern Abbey fully recognises its responsibilities for Child Protection.
 Every pupil should feel safe and protected from any form of abuse.
 This is defined in this policy as any kind of neglect, non-accidental physical injury, sexual abuse and sexual exploitation or emotional ill treatment.

 This policy applies to all teaching and non-teaching staff and volunteers, is available on the school's website and is available to parents on request.
-It applies to all areas of the school including Early Years (EYFS).